aboulle/RaDMaX/docs/index.md

-RaDMaX is now available as web application.
-No more installation required.
-Visit [RaDMaX online](https://aboulle.github.io/RaDMaX-online/) for more details.
+**RaDMaX is now available as a web application.
+Visit [RaDMaX online](https://aboulle.github.io/RaDMaX-online/) for more details.**

+A windows exe file is available.
+Visit http://www.unilim.fr/pages_perso/alexandre.boulle/radmax.html for more details.

 **If you use this program in academic work, please cite:**
 M. Souilah, A. Boulle, A. Debelle, "RaDMaX: a graphical program for the determination of strain and damage profiles in irradiated crystals", _J.
 Appl.Cryst._ **49**, 311-316 (2016).
 [Link to article.](http://dx.doi.org/10.1107/S1600576715021019)

-A windows exe file is available.
-Visit http://www.unilim.fr/pages_perso/alexandre.boulle/radmax.html for more details.

 # What's new
 ## November 2019: